apache/causeway-site/content/modules/isis-module-excel.md

 Title: Excel Download/Upload

-The [Excel domain service](https://github.com/danhaywood/isis-domainservice-excel) provides an export/import capability, enabling bulk update or insert of data into Isis.
+The [isis-module-excel](https://github.com/isisaddons/isis-module-excel) module's `ExcelDomainService` provides an export/import capability to enable bulk update or insert of data into Isis.

 Specifically, it allows a collection of (view model) object to be exported to an Excel spreadsheet, or recreated by importing from Excel.
 The underlying technology used is [Apache POI](http://poi.apache.org).